 The café and wood-fire bakery serves tasty meals and treats made from vegetables, herbs and fruit grown in the garden.

-Chill out in the Bergianska trädgården
+Chill out at Bergianska trädgården

 For almost 100 years, the Gamla Orangeriet has sat by the waters of Brunnsviken Lake, surrounded by the gorgeous Bergianska trädgården, home to tropical and Mediterranean plants.
 It’s hard to believe that this lush oasis is only a short train ride away from Stockholm’s city centre.